 Gifts are what make Christmas special.
 You take out the presents … you take out the fun!
 So why am I talking about Christmas when I promised to write about sex?
 Sorry I’ll get to the point:

-I know a lot of us have heard this phrase before and it can get a little old ... but let me unwrap it for you (pun intended.
+Perhaps if we esteemed it this way, we would be more motivated about “not opening our gifts before Christmas”.
+I know a lot of us have heard this phrase before and it can get a little old ...
+I can feel you rolling your eyes…but let me unwrap it for you (pun intended.
 Had to do it. #sorrynotsorry)

-And just so we know, that purpose was to be revealed and received on a special occasion.
-Sex and your body are a gift, purchased for a Purpose.
+Sex and your body are a gift, to be revealed and received on a special occasion.
 The purpose was to give them as a gift to your One and Only.
-(Which means your gift has one name on the tag if you know what I’m sayin’)
+(With one name on the tag on it if you know what I’m sayin’)

 /// 1 cor 6:16-20 ///